Obstetric ultrasonography: Dating and growth monitoring

 Gestational age is usually determined by the date of the woman's last menstrual period, and assuming ovulation occurred on day fourteen of the menstrual cycle.
 Sometimes a woman may be uncertain of the date of her last menstrual period, or there may be reason to suspect ovulation occurred significantly earlier or later than the fourteenth day of her cycle.
 Ultrasound scans offer an alternative method of estimating gestational age.
 The most accurate measurement for dating is the crown-rump length of the fetus, which can be done between 7 and 13 weeks of gestation.
 After 13 weeks of gestation, the fetal age may be estimated using the biparietal diameter (the transverse diameter of the head, across the two parietal bones), the head circumference, the length of the femur, the crown-heel length (head to heel), and other fetal parameters.
 Dating is more accurate when done earlier in the pregnancy; if a later scan gives a different estimate of gestational age, the estimated age is not normally changed but rather it is assumed the fetus is not growing at the expected rate.

 The abdominal circumference of the fetus may also be measured.
 This gives an estimate of the weight and size of the fetus and is important when doing serial ultrasounds to monitor fetal growth.

 Fetal sex discernment

 The sex of the fetus may be discerned by ultrasound as early as 11 weeks' gestation.
 The accuracy is relatively imprecise when attempted early.
 After 13 weeks' gestation, a high accuracy of between 99% and 100% is possible if the fetus does not display intersex external characteristics.

 The following is accuracy data from two hospitals:

+One method of discernment is via the sagittal sign the angle of the caudal notch at the base of the spine, visible in a mid-sagittal (profile, side-view) image.
+Pointing upward (more than 30 degrees) correlates with male; downard (less than 10 degrees) with female.